 Unlike the subject of my first novel, The Slave, Shakespeare was virtually unknown to me, so this time I had to do lots of research, which I loved.
 I have very fond memories of the summer I spent in the State Library of Victoria chasing enthralling rabbits down intriguing rabbit-holes.
 I loved the research so much, I believe I may have spent more time blogging about it than I did writing the novel.

-As well as Shakespeare’s childhood, Not Wisely but Too Well, also covers the period known as Shakespeare’s ‘Lost Years’, the time between the conception of his twins in spring 1584 and 1593, as there is no evidence of what Shakespeare was doing during that time.
+As well as Shakespeare’s childhood, Not Wisely but Too Well, also covers the period known as Shakespeare’s ‘Lost Years’ – the time between the conception of his twins in spring 1584 and 1593 – as there is no evidence of what Shakespeare was doing during that time.
 We don’t know exactly when he left Stratford-upon-Avon for London or why.
-We don’t know whether he went directly to London or not, nor do we know what he did when he got to London.
+We don’t know whether he went directly to London or not, nor do we know what he did when he got there.
 No doubt you’ve heard the stories of his being chased out of Stratford for poaching and getting into theatre by holding the patrons’ horses, but these are just legends created more than a century after Shakespeare’s death.

 As biographers had as little idea about this period in Shakespeare’s life as I did, I didn’t rely on their biographies, but followed my own lines of enquiry.
 I learnt about the Elizabethan theatre and Shakespeare’s contemporaries, perused documents, (albeit in transcript, though I would have loved to have been doing this research in the British Library) and studied how and when his plays were written.
 The narrative I came up with for my novel was, I believe, more grounded in fact than those early legends, and, even though I say so myself, much more interesting.